Expat Exchange

 Is there a lot of diversity?
 Are people in Vientiane accepting of differences?

 "Vientiane is a diverse city with a variety of ethnicities, religions, and cultures.
 People in Vientiane are generally accepting of differences and are tolerant of different beliefs and lifestyles.
 The city is home to a variety of different ethnicities, including Lao, Chinese, Vietnamese, and Thai.
 Additionally, there are a number of different religions practiced in Vientiane, including Buddhism, Christianity, and Islam.
-People in Vientiane are generally respectful of each other's differences and strive to create a harmonious environment," commented one expat who made the move to Vientiane.
+People in Vientiane are generally respectful of each other's differences and strive to create a harmonious environment," remarked one expat who made the move to Vientiane.

 "I think people here are quite accepting of differences.
 Some are open to it.
 A lot of the older people though not so much.
-As long as you come here with an open mind and are respectful of Lao customs and beliefs etc then you shouldn't have a problem," remarked one expat living in Vientiane, Laos.
+As long as you come here with an open mind and are respectful of Lao customs and beliefs etc then you shouldn't have a problem," explained one expat living in Vientiane, Laos.

 What are the schools in Vientiane like?

 "The International School of Vientiane (ISV) is one of the best international schools in Vientiane.
 It is a non-profit, non-sectarian, co-educational day school offering an international curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC).
 ISV offers a rigorous academic program that prepares students for success in college and beyond.
 The school also offers a wide range of extracurricular activities, including sports, music, art, and drama.
 The Vientiane International School (VIS) is another excellent international school in Vientiane, Laos.
 VIS is a private, co-educational day school offering an international curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC).
 VIS offers a comprehensive academic program that prepares students for success in college and beyond.
 The school also offers a wide range of extracurricular activities, including sports, music, art, and drama.
 The Vientiane Bilingual School (VBS) is a bilingual school in Vientiane, Laos.
 VBS is a private, co-educational day school offering a bilingual curriculum for students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC).
 VBS offers a comprehensive academic program that prepares students for success in college and beyond.
-The school also offers a wide range of extracurricular activities, including sports, music, art, and drama," remarked one parent with kids at in Vientiane.
+The school also offers a wide range of extracurricular activities, including sports, music, art, and drama," remarked one expat living in Vientiane with children attending .

 What are the pros and cons of living in Vientiane?